kergoth/system-setup/README.md

 ## Prerequisites

 - (On macOS) Command-Line Tools or XCode must be installed (See extras/ for scripts to install these).
-- (On Linux hosts) Zsh is already installed.
 - (On non-Arch Linux hosts, for now) Nix is already installed.

 ## Usage